rhysd/actionlint/docs/checks.md

 ```

 The 'My action with output' action defines one output `some_value`.
 The property is typed at `steps.my_action.outputs` object
-so that actionlint can check incorrect property accesses like a typo in output name.
+so that actionlint can check incorrect property accesses like a typo in the output name.

 <a name="check-contextual-matrix-object"></a>
 ## Contextual typing for `matrix` object